Strip steak

-The strip steak (sirloin in Britain, Australia, and South Africa) is a cut of beef steaks from the short loin of a cow.
+The strip steak (also known as sirloin steak in Britain, Canada, South Africa, Australia and New Zealand, also porterhouse steak in Australia and New Zealand) is a cut of beef steaks from the short loin of cattle.
 It consists of a muscle that does little work, the longissimus, making the meat particularly tender, although not as tender as the nearby psoas major or tenderloin.
 Unlike the tenderloin, the longissimus is a sizable muscle, allowing it to be cut into larger portions.

 Other names

-According to the National Cattlemen's Beef Association, the steak is marketed in the United States under various names, including Ambassador Steak, Boneless Club Steak, Hotel-Style Steak, Kansas City Steak, Top Loin, Veiny Steak, and New York Steak.
-Delmonico's Restaurant, an operation opened in New York City in 1827, offered as one of its signature dishes a cut from the short loin called a Delmonico steak.
-Due to its association with the city, it is often referred to as a New York strip steak.
+According to the National Cattlemen's Beef Association, the steak is marketed in the United States under various names, including the New York strip, ambassador steak, boneless club steak, hotel-style steak, Kansas City steak, New York steak, and veiny steak.
+Delmonico's Restaurant, which opened in New York City in 1827, offered as one of its signature dishes a cut from the short loin called a Delmonico steak.
+Due to its association with the city, it is most often referred to in the United States as a New York strip steak.

 In New Zealand and Australia, it is known as porterhouse and sirloin (striploin steak) and is in the Handbook of Australian Meat under codes 2140 to 2143.
 In the UK it is called sirloin, and in Ireland it is called striploin.

 In Canada, most meat purveyors refer to this cut as a strip loin; in French it is known as contre-filet.
+In Brazil, it is called contra-filé.